Bishbash777/SEDB-RELOADED/README.md

 ### Commands
 Commands to control SEDB in-game:
-- *bridge-reload*: To do a full reload of the configs in-game.
+- *!sedb reload*: To do a full reload of the configs in-game.
-- *bridge-enable*: To enable SEDB if disabled.
+- *!sedb enable*: To enable SEDB if disabled.
-- *bridge-disable*: To disable SEDB if enabled.
+- *!sedb disable*: To disable SEDB if enabled.
-- *bridge-startserver*: To start torch when SEDB pre-loaded.
+- *!sedb startserver*: To start torch when SEDB pre-loaded.

 ### External Resources
 SEDiscordBridge uses the library DSharpPlus.
 More info here: